UTAustin-SwarmLab/UTAustin-SwarmLab.github.io/_posts/2024-07-07-SafeNetworkedRobotics.md

 We test our approach on the following two simulation environments:

 <ol>
     <li><strong>Leader-Follower Simulation Setup:</strong> The follower should get as close as possible to the leader while maintaining a safe distance.
-The state information contains the relative distance and the relative velocity.
+The state information contains the relative distance and the relative velocity.</li>
     <li><strong>Grid World Simulation Setup:</strong> The robot has to traverse an 8x8 grid from start to goal without colliding with an adversary.
-An episode is declared a win if the robot reaches the goal, a loss if the robot collides with the obstacle, and a tie if the robot does not reach the goal.
+An episode is declared a win if the robot reaches the goal, a loss if the robot collides with the obstacle, and a tie if the robot does not reach the goal.</li>
 </ol>

 Now, we will describe the two main takeaways from our experiments with these two simulation environments.

 <ol>
     <li><strong>The set of safe states expands for the DC-MDP.</strong> Since the DC-MDP accurately models the robot-environment interaction without any conservative assumptions on the delay transitions, we observe more safe states when compared to the previous models with conservative assumptions on delay transitions, such as constant maximum delays.
 This directly translates to aggressive robot behavior or higher task efficiency.
-In the figure shown below, note that for the same value of maximum allowable delay, the set of safe states for DC-MDP (Random Delay) is much larger than that obtained with the constant maximum delay assumption.
+In the figure shown below, note that for the same value of maximum allowable delay, the set of safe states for DC-MDP (Random Delay) is much larger than that obtained with the constant maximum delay assumption.</li>
     <li><strong>&epsilon;-shields trade off safety for efficiency.</strong> Our experiments show that we can decrease the value of &epsilon; to lower the achievable safety probability, thereby achieving higher robot task efficiency.
-This is shown by a reduced distance from the leader in the leader-follower environment and an increased number of wins in the grid-world environment.
+This is shown by a reduced distance from the leader in the leader-follower environment and an increased number of wins in the grid-world environment.</li>
 </ol>

 <figure style="text-align: center;">